 - CPAC is guided by a Climate Action Plan, which was created in 2006 by City staff and community leaders and has been updated on a regular basis.
 This plan guided and continues to influence the work of CPAC ; click here to view the Action Plan.

-- CPAC has two categories of membership: appointee and advisory.
+- Currently, CPAC has two categories of membership: appointees (voting and non-voting) and advisory.

-Appointee Members: Appointees serve as an executive committee of sorts; they meet monthly and lead CPAC.
+Voting Appointees: Appointees serve as an executive committee of sorts; they meet monthly and lead CPAC.
 Appointed by City Council, these members serve Council in an advisory role and help vet information as requested.
-Appointees meet on the first Tuesday of every month at 8:30 a.m. at the City's Public Works Facility, 2910 Colonial Drive.
+Appointees meet on the first Tuesday of every month at 8:30 a.m. at the City's Public Works Facility, 2910 Colonial Drive. *

-- Gretchen Lambert, Studio 2LR l Architecture and Interiors (Vice Chairman)
+- Gretchen Lambert, Studio 2LR l Architecture and Interiors (Secretary)

 - Zach Laprise, University of South Carolina

 Non-Voting Appointees: According to by-laws, a maximum of eight (8) Non-Voting Appointees may be designated at any time.
 Each of the Non-Voting Appointees are approved by City Council and the date of their official appointment approval marks the beginning of their term.
 The term of any Non-Voting Appointee shall be three years.